 - Toxic metals, such as lead and chromium, target metalloproteins, leading the neurological disorders and cancer.
 Lead is a leading cause of learning and behavioral disorders in children, especially in major cities such as the lead paint poisonings in Baltimore and Chicago, as well as the recent water contamination crisis in Flint, Mich.
 Yet, the mechanisms behind how toxic metal ions lead to disease is not clear.

 - Metal-based drugs have been successful in targeting a range of diseases, such as cancer, arthritis, and anemia.
 Although there are several new metal-based drugs currently in the pipeline, the development of this class of drugs is limited because their mechanisms of action are poorly understood, limiting efforts to improve their safety and efficacy.

 In bringing together researchers with backgrounds as far ranging as environmental chemistry, bioinorganic chemistry, biochemistry, microbiology, we aim to increase and expand our understanding of the basic biology and chemistry of metal based proteins and systems and their role in disease.
 By disrupting the discipline-centric approach of academic departments and centers, the Metallotherapeutics Research Center not only addresses a gap in the area of drug development and regulatory sciences, but also positions the School of Pharmacy as a nationally and internationally recognized leader in research on metals in medicine and the environment.

-Susana Mourino, PhD, postdoctoral fellow in the Wilks lab, was selected to present a talk at the Gordon Research Conference on Chemsitry and Biology of Tetrapyrroles from July 10-15, 2018.Learn More
+Susana Mourino, PhD, postdoctoral fellow in the Wilks lab, was selected to present a talk at the Gordon Research Conference on Chemsitry and Biology of Tetrapyrroles from July 10-15, 2018.See More Center News

 Research with Broad Implications